kailash-manasarovar/statement/docs/timeline/2023/december.md

 [![Response to a stalker](../../content/tweets/december-2023/responding-to-someone.png)](https://x.com/1FRGVN/status/1731716586631803194)

 - I reflect sadly on the youngster [Pablo witnessing such violence towards women at the conservatory on 12th June](june.md#monday-12th-june-2023).
+Note the Matthew account has something to say about this.

 [![Upset about Pablo](../../content/tweets/december-2023/upset-that-pablo-had-to-witness-such-evil.png)](https://x.com/1FRGVN/status/1730680949266841930)